 Watson: Yeah, I see some of these lawmakers that you had highlighted in a recent piece on climateandsecurity.org was talking about two Republican lawmakers in particular, Rep. Joe Wilson and, and Rep. Jason Crow, South Carolina and Colorado respectively.
 And both of them were kind of wanting some of this seemingly related information in certain points, in particular, was Rep. Wilson was wanting projections on sea level rise and rising temperatures and hurricane behavior.
 And then representative Crowe was looking for things more related to I guess, military installations, master plans, and so forth.
 So it does seem like a coalescing.

-Conger: I think that it's important to recognize that the the military is always cared about whether for operations right, and, and, you know, you d day, you know, was driven, you know, the date, the bane was driven by weather forecasts and weather impacts, you know, every battle.
+Conger: I think that it's important to recognize that the military has always cared about weather for operations.
+And, you know, D-Day was driven—the date was driven by weather forecasts and weather impacts, every battle.
 And so at a tactical level, weather is very important.
 But at a strategic level, these climate change impacts are very important.
 And so putting together a strategy and thinking about the globe strategically, cannot help but be informed by these issues.
-And these phenomena and if you don't pay attention to them, then you put yourself at a disadvantage, because your adversaries are probably paying attention to these issues.
+And these phenomena, if you don't pay attention to them, then you put yourself at a disadvantage, because your adversaries are probably paying attention to these issues.
 And so you need to be able to pull it in to your global picture.
-It's not an or it's an and
+It's not an or, it's an and.

 Watson: John Conger directs the Center for Climate and Security in Washington.
 John, thanks so much for talking with me.
 I really appreciate it.